Riya-code/EasyPortfolio/README.md

 # EasyPortfolio
-#An Easy Portfolio which includes your profiles, tech stacks and contact details using HTML & Bootstrap.
+#An Easy Portfolio which includes your profiles, tech stacks and contact details using JavaScript, HTML & Bootstrap.
 #visit :https://riya-code.github.io/EasyPortfolio